hissalht/simple_shmup_pico8/notes.md

     - [x] stop on enemies
     - [x] concentrated laser at origin
         - [x] and end
-    - [ ] particle effect to give movement to the chunk of the laser
+    - [x] particle effect to give movement to the chunk of the laser
+        - did an animated moving sprite column
     - [ ] particles at begining and end
 - [x] introduce weapon damage
 - [x] win screen